Hut to Hut Hiking Across Glaciers!

 We get up early to make the most of what will be a spectacular day as we cross the Icefields to Peyto Hut.

 Today we climb its gentle slopes below the impressive crag of Mt.
 St. Nicholas to top out on the flat expanse of the Wapta Icefield.
 After a side trip to flat-topped Polaris Peak from where we can enjoy an expansive panorama with peaks in every direction, we continue west to where the Peyto Glacier drops gradually away.
 Peyto Hut sits on a bench above the Glacier where it takes a sweeping turn to the north.
 This is a fantastic spot, in every direction are glaciated peaks and colours in shades of rock and ice.

 Hiking on the glacier we will be wearing a harness and be roped together for maximum safety.
 The glacier, like those everywhere, has many crevasses, and whilst most are easily seen and avoided, we take maximum precautions.
 Your guide is certified, trained, and very experienced on glacier terrain.
 We will also wear crampons (spikes that fit onto the soles of our boots) to give us firm traction on the ice.
 The glacial surface is not very steep.
 Walking with the crampons on is very easy.
 This will take between 4 and 6 hours.
 Distance 6km.
 Elevation gain 550m, loss 460m.
-Additional hiking may be available depending upon conditions.
+Additional hiking may be available depending upon the conditions.

 Day 3: Peyto Hut – Peyto Lake